Chefs Notes

 I also could have sealed the ribs with the marinade into the vacuum bag, but it could have gotten a bit messy.
 So, I opted to take them out of the marinade.
 They were very flavourful so I don't feel like I lost anything.

-Finishing the ribs
+Finishing the Ribs

 After 4 hours the ribs were just about done.
-They were tender and everything, one thing sous vide can't do is brown, or add colour to foods.
+They were tender and everything, but one thing sous vide can't do is brown, or add colour to foods.
 So, I heated the broiler on my oven, spread the ribs out on a sheet pan and broiled them for about eight minutes in total.
 This gave them a nice colour and a more complex flavour.

 Sous Vide Honey Garlic Spare Ribs